LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD August 2022
 * Workflow job creation and update with custom fields
   * EditInlineField updates to support value as RowValue from selectRows response
+  * EditInlineField to support QueryColumn and use resolveDetailEditRenderer()

 ### version 2.203.0
 *Released*: 2 August 2022